jboss-openshift/ce-testsuite/README.md

-# ce-testsuite
-Cloud Enablement Testsuite
+# Cloud Enablement Testsuite - ce-testsuite

-e.g. to run EAP tests this is an example command

-mvn clean install -Pwildfly -Dkubernetes.master=[KUBERNETES_MASTER] -Ddocker.url=[DOCKER_DEAMON_URL]

-Or JDG

-mvn clean install -Pjdg -Dkubernetes.master=[KUBERNETES_MASTER]
+For more details about each test, please verify its README.md file.

+#### Found an issue?
+Please, feel free to report the issue that you found [here](https://github.com/jboss-openshift/ce-testsuite/issues/new).

+__For feedbacks please send us an email (cloud-enablement-feedback@redhat.com) and let us know what you are thinking.__